 If Jesus was physically walking around your city today, where would you find Him?

-During Jesus physical ministry here on earth, he consistently was in places that surprised the people around him.
-The religious leaders and the sinners alike were often shocked where Jesus chose to be.
+During Jesus’ physical ministry here on earth, He was consistently in places that surprised the people around Him.
+The religious leaders and the sinners alike were often shocked over where Jesus chose to be.
 For example, in Luke 5:29-31 we read:

-To clarify what his priorities were, in Luke 15 Jesus tells three parables.
+To clarify what His priorities were, in Luke 15 Jesus tells three parables.
 Starting in verse 4, Jesus tells the parables of the lost sheep, then the lost coin, and finally the prodigal son.
-In all three parables, Jesus’ primary point is that God is a God that loves and searches for the lost.
+In all three parables, Jesus’ primary point is that God is a God who loves and searches for the lost.